Often when I meet people, they’ll say ‘I wish I’d known you earlier.’ And I think, ‘I wish I could have helped you earlier.’

 - Secretary on the Board of Directors of CaringKind (formerly Alzheimer’s Association, NYC Chapter)

-- Former member of the Board of Directors of the New York Chapter, National Academy of Elder Law Attorneys (NAELA)
+- Member of the Board of Directors of the New York Chapter, National Academy of Elder Law Attorneys (NAELA)

 Ms. Yeung-Ha served as a member of the House of Delegates of the New York State Bar Association (NYSBA), served as the Co-Chair in the Elder Law Section’s 2011 Annual Meeting, and was a panel speaker in the 2012 Annual Meeting.
-She often provides Continuing Legal Education for the Trusts and Estates Section and Elder Law Section of NYSBA as well as AABANY.
+She often provides Continuing Legal Education for the Elder Law and Special Needs Section and the Trusts and Estates Section of NYSBA, as well as AABANY.

 Ms. Yeung-Ha is active in serving the community as well.
 Aside from conducting presentations in English, she also gives seminars in Cantonese and Mandarin Chinese.
 In 2015 Ms. Yeung-Ha was honored by the Chinese-American Planning Council, Inc., Brooklyn Branch for her service and dedication to the Brooklyn Chinese community.
 Ms. Yeung-Ha was key speaker for Assemblywoman Grace Meng’s Senior Law & Financial Planning Workshop.
 In September 2010, Ms. Yeung-Ha was awarded with a Citation by former Assemblywoman (now Congresswoman) Grace Meng, in appreciation of her continued service and support to the Asian community.